LibreCodeWizards/BattleShip/README.md

   - **`main.c`**: The entry point and driver code for the game.
   - **`/src/ast`**: Contains essential game functions, including the bot logic and other core components.

+---

 ## How to Compile the Game ⚙️

-To make our lives easier (actually, this was done by me, @aza161), we decided to use **CMake** for managing the build process.
+We use **CMake** to manage the build process and **make** as the build tool.
+Follow the steps below to set up your environment and compile the game.

+---

 ### 1. Install CMake 🛠️

-To get started, you’ll need to install CMake.
-Visit the [CMake Download Page](https://cmake.org/download/) and download the appropriate version for your operating system.
+To install CMake, visit the [CMake Download Page](https://cmake.org/download/) and download the version appropriate for your operating system.

+---

 ### 2. Install `make` 📦
-You’ll also need to install the **make** tool to compile the project.
-Here are the instructions based on your operating system:

 #### On **Linux** (Ubuntu/Debian):
 1. Open a terminal and run: